 Only the doors, firebrick, piping and mortar were purchased to create this mammoth heater.
 The cast iron doors were purchased from a masonry stove dealer in Vermont and the rest locally.

 Because the fire burns hot and rapidly it burns clean and there is no creosote buildup in the stove or chimney.
 The radiant heat is steady and cozy, and does not dry the skin or sinuses like traditional wood stoves.
 This is also a very safe way to heat with wood, as the fire can be timed to be out before you go to bed or leave the house.

 The owners of this masonry stove said they only need to burn a fire once a day to keep the whole house warm unless it is below zero, then two fires a day suffice.
 And they only used three cords of wood between the masonry heater AND the wood cook stove last year!

 The upper stove is a baking oven.
 Note the bottom where the heat rises but the ashes can also be scraped down for ease of cleaning.
 The owners often bake bread and pizzas in the oven, just after the fire has died down, and use it was a “warming drawer”.

-In the basement, directly below the masonry heater is this ash can—a large galvanized trash can.
+In the basement, directly below the masonry stove is this ash can—a large galvanized trash can.
 Note the strength of the cement block wall to hold the weight of the stone above it.
 If you have ever dealt with wood stoves you realize immediately how convenient this is to clean out the ashes!
 Plus the wood ash is excellent for making lye and enriching the garden (do not use wood ash where you plant potatoes as they will scab).

 With the masonry heater being the first decision that was made in building this homestead, the rest of the home was designed around the concept.
 Heat rises and fills the upstairs sleeping areas with warmth.
 A round antique heat vent in the upstairs of the home allows the radiant heat to rise more efficiently than just through the stairwell.